 Pathing & AI Explained

-How Pal pathing and AI behavior works in Palworld bases, why Pals get stuck or wander off, and how to design layouts that actually function.
+How Pal pathing and AI behavior works in Palworld bases — why Pals get stuck or wander off, how the SAN/condition system silently throttles output, and how to design layouts that actually function.

-If your base feels inefficient, chaotic, or “buggy,” it’s usually not bad luck—it’s pathing and AI behavior interacting badly with your layout.
+If your base feels inefficient, chaotic, or "buggy," it's usually not bad luck — it's pathing and AI behavior interacting badly with your layout, often made worse by Pal condition (SAN) quietly dropping in the background.

-This guide explains how Pal pathing works at a practical level, why problems happen, and how to design bases that work with the AI instead of fighting it.
+This guide explains how Pal AI works at a practical level, why problems happen, and how to design bases that work with the AI instead of fighting it.

 The core idea: Pals follow simple rules

 Pal AI is not smart.
-It doesn’t plan optimally—it reacts.
+It doesn't plan optimally — it reacts.
+In practice, Pals:

 - get confused by tight spaces and overlapping routes

-Your job is to remove bad choices, not expect smarter behavior.
+Your job is to remove bad choices, not to expect smarter behavior.

 Why Pals get stuck or wander